home-assistant-tutorials/10.toggle-card-typescript/README.md

   [ ... ]
 ```

 I don't bother with types.
-The plan is to replace this approach with `@property`
+The plan is to replace this approach with `@state`
 decorators of *Lit*.

 ### `editor.ts`